 Health Sciences Facility (Lincoln)

-Students will use this state-of-the-art, 81,000 square-foot facility for the first time in January 2021.
+Students began using this state-of-the-art, 81,000 square-foot facility for the first time in January 2021.
 Simulation centers, general-purpose classrooms and specialized teaching spaces are all part of the facility.

 Academic Excellence Center (Beatrice)